Our Board of Advisors

 Professor Becky Francis

-Professor Becky Francis is Chief Executive Officer of the Education Endowment Foundation.
+Professor Becky Francis is taking time away from her role as Chief Executive Officer of the Education Endowment Foundation to Chair the UK Government's independent Review of Curriculum and Assessment.
 She was previously Director of the UCL Institute of Education (IOE), which is ranked #1 in the world for education in the international QS rankings.
 Her prior roles include Professor of Education and Social Justice at King’s College London, Director of Education at the RSA and Standing Advisor to the Parliamentary Education Select Committee.

 Throughout her career, Becky has sought to maximise the impact of academic research by working closely with teachers and policy-makers.
 Becky has been a judge for the National Pupil Premium Awards and the TES Teacher of the Year awards.
 She has spearheaded high-profile research programmes assessing the impact of major reforms in the English school system on educational inequalities.